backstage/backstage/.changeset/funny-months-yawn.md

 '@backstage/backend-defaults': minor
 ---

-Add support for plugin events connections in backend.
+Add support for plugin signal connections in backend.

-Backend plugins can subscribe and publish events to other plugins using the `EventsService` service interface.
+Backend plugins can publish signals to other plugins using the `SignalsService` service interface.